harvester/docs/versioned_docs/version-v1.3/troubleshooting/host.md

 Manually attaching a volume to the node is not recommended.

-Harvester automatically attaches/detaches volumes based on operations like creating or migrating VM.
+Harvester automatically attaches and detaches volumes during operations such as VM creation and migration.

 :::